 Permission to go ashore may only be granted where the foreign national is in possession of a valid passport, sea service book or other identity document recognised as a travel document.
 Foreign nationals who require a visa must have a visa or special consent from the Directorate of Immigration.
-It is a condition that there are no grounds for rejection, see section 17 of the Act.
+A condition is that there are no grounds for rejection, see section 17 of the Act.